PaperSubmissionToConference01/FastOmp/README.md

 By running demo.py, you can see a demo of our experiments, applied on a real-world dataset.

-The demo showcases the perofmance of the tested algorithms on the real-world biomedical dataset.
+The demo showcases the perofmance of the tested algorithms on the real-world biomedical dataset [4].
 The same code can be used to showcase performance on the synthetic dataset.

 Please note that some of the parameters of the algorithms are not tuned to best performance.